Credit Regulations

 Limits

-7 Subject to any other provisions of these regulations or the relevant Programme Regulations:
+8 Subject to any other provisions of these regulations and except where different arrangements are specified in individual Programme Regulations:

-a In the case of qualifications of equal value, the total value of cross-credits and internal credit is limited to one third of the total value of the degree, diploma or certificate.
+a The total value of transfer credit, cross-credits and internal credit will normally be limited to one third of the total value of the degree, diploma or certificate to which it is being credited.

 Limits on Cross-credits for Conjoint Degrees

-8 a A conjoint degrees combination is considered to be two degrees for the purpose of calculating cross-credits.
+9 a A conjoint degrees programme is considered to be two degrees for the purpose of calculating cross-credits.

 b (i) A maximum of 80 points may be cross-credited from a completed conjoint degree component to another qualification.